MomOpinion Matters.Com

 When they can view something turn upside down, or inside out, become larger than life, or shrunk to bite size,

-they are learning perspective in a very creative, child-friendly way.
-As our children move into tweenhood, and teenage hood,
+they are learning perspective in a very creative, child-friendly yet fundamental way.
+As our children move into tweenhood,

 Particularly, in today’s society where our grade school children are exposed to more reality than is healthy,